 In addition, the facility includes components that the average person would not think of, things like a sparger system at the bottom of the pool that releases air bubbles to soften the landing at the water's surface for divers, and a UV disinfection system, which will clean the water and eliminate the smell of chlorine.

-The venue possesses seating for a little more than 1,000 spectators, who can keep up with the meet by watching the mammoth scoreboard and video board that adorn the wall adjacent to the plethora of diving boards and platforms.
+The venue possesses seating for a little more than 1,000 spectators, who can keep up with the meet by watching the mammoth scoreboard and video display board that adorn the wall adjacent to the plethora of diving boards and platforms.

-"It's pretty impressive," Skinner said of the scoreboard and video board, the money for which was donated by a fundraising group called the Hackin' Hokies, Too.
+"It's pretty impressive," Skinner said of the scoreboard and video display board, the money for which was donated by a fundraising group called the Hackin' Hokies, Too.
 "It's probably one of only 10 in the nation.
 You can put the swimmer's name, split, time and place on one board, and then you have this other board - basically a television screen - that you can run instant replays on."

 Tech opened participation in the facility on Oct.
 16, 2010 in a meet against both Radford and the College of Charleston.
 In 2011-12, the Hokies served as the hosts for eight meets, with many ACC teams coming to Blacksburg to take advantage of what many feel is one of the fastest pools on the East Coast.